FF-GardenFn/codeviz/docs/README.md

 ## License

 CodeViz is released under the MIT License.
-For more information, refer to the [License](../README.md#license) section in the main README.
+For more information, please refer to the [License](../README.md#license) section in the main README.